luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/07-ais-and-muses.md

 ### What Your Muse Can Do for You

 The primary use for muses is to handle trivial online tasks, thus freeing you up for more important things.
 This can be quite handy during time crunches or chaotic situations — it is otherwise quite inconvenient when you need to google something in the middle of a firefight.
 If you are not skilled in Infosec and don’t have or trust a team hacker, your muse can also act as your PAN’s [system defender](12-countermeasures.md#system-defender).
-Its important to remember that muses can also assist you in certain tasks, providing a [teamwork bonus](../03/01-how-to-play.md#teamwork).
+It’s important to remember that muses can also assist you in certain tasks, providing a [teamwork bonus](../03/01-how-to-play.md#teamwork).

 Here are a few specific examples of tasks your muse can take on: